NALTP/Rules/README.md

     - (d) If a substituting team has more than four active players for an extensive amount of time, the team may be assessed a penalty determined by the CRC.
     - (e) If a player is unable to leave the match, an inactive fifth ball may remain in play, provided it is not in a spot that disrupts play.
 If the inactive ball is in such a location for an extensive amount of time, the four active players must attempt to move the inactive player to a less disruptive spot.
 Teams with a fifth inactive ball that disrupts play may be assessed a penalty determined by the CRC.
   - (3) In the Novice league, GMs will substitute players between games equally, to help balance the skill level in each game, when both teams have more than 4 active players for the match.
-    - (a) Each team should include the same amount of "starting players" and "bench players" during a game, where possible.
+    - (a) There will be two "rotational games" in each five game series.
-      - (i) Starting players are defined as the 4 players who have played the most minutes during the season at the time of the matchup.
+      - (i) The default rotational games are 2 and 4, unless otherwise agreed upon by the captains.
-        - (1) If no games have been played, starting players are defined as the 4 players drafted during the snauction.
+      - (ii) During rotational games, teams will play all of their "bench players", using as few "starting players" as possible.
-      - (ii) Bench players are defined as the remaining rostered players that aren't included in (i).
+    - (b) Definitions:
-      - (iii) Teams are not required to go beyond the minute minimums as defined in [Article VII Section D](#section-d---minute-minimums-and-maximums), regardless of the other team's substitutions.
+      - (i) "Starting players" are defined at the start of each match as the 4 players with the highest average minutes per series with any number of minutes.
-    - (b) GMs should discuss their player rotation in advance of the matchup to align their substitutions and sustain a normal flow of games, when possible.
+        - (1) Example: Player A has attended 2 out of 4 series and played 80 total minutes, for a 40 minute/series average.
+Player B has attended 4 out of 4 series and played 90 total minutes, for a 22.5 minute/series average.
+Player A would be defined as a starting player over Player B.
-    - (c) Examples:
+        - (2) If no series has been completed, starting players are defined as the first 4 players drafted.
-      - (i) Teams A and B both have 6 active players.
+        - (3) Captains may submit a request to change their starting players to the CRC, along with their reasoning.
+The CRC may accept or decline at their discretion.
-        - (1) Game 1 is all starters for both teams.
-Game 2, Team A substitutes bench player 1, therefore Team B is expected to substitute bench player 1 or 2 for this game.
-Game 3, both teams continue with 1 bench player and 3 starters, though they may change which starters and bench players are participating.
-Game 4, Team A substitutes bench player 2, therefore Team B is expected to continue to have a bench player in during this game.
-Game 5, both teams continue with 1 bench player and 3 starters, though they may change which starters and bench players are participating.
+        - (4) The CRC may ask a captain to redefine their starting players after a trade or free agency period.
-      - (ii) Team A has 5 active players and team B has 6 active players.
+          - (aa) Dropped players from the Minor league will be treated as players with maximum minutes.
+For example, acquiring a Minor league drop after week 3 would give that player 150 minutes and a 50 minute/series average.
-        - (1) Game 1 is all starters for both teams.
-Game 2, Team B substitutes bench player 1, therefore Team A is expected to substitute their only bench player for this game.
-Game 3, team B substitutes bench player 2, therefore Team A is expected to leave their only bench player in for this game.
-Game 4, Team B continues with substitute player 2, however, Team A is no longer required to match substitutes due to the minute minimums rules (they may leave their substitute in or bring their starter back).
-Game 5, Team B brings bench player 1 back, but Team A is still not required to match the substitute.
+        - (5) Minutes played while on loan to another Novice team will not count towards the series average.
-      - (iii) Teams A and B both have 6 active players.
+      - (ii) "Bench players" are defined as the remaining rostered players that aren't included in (i).
-        - (1) Game 1 is all starters for both teams.
-Game 2, Team A substitutes bench players 1 and 2, therefore Team B is expected to substitute both of their bench players for this game.
-Game 3, both teams continue with 2 bench player and 2 starters, though they may change which starters are participating.
-Game 4, both teams return to 4 starters.
-Game is all starters for both teams.
+    - (c) Teams are not required to go beyond the minute minimums as defined in [Article VII Section D](#section-d---minute-minimums-and-maximums), regardless of the other team's substitutions.

 #### Section G - Game Start Time Rules, Forfeits
   - (1) Either team may share the group link to the other team whenever they are ready.